Analytics & Usage Tracking Privacy Policy

 Data Sharing

-Individual data: Your individual activity data is only shared with Physics Labs staff who need it to perform their duties.
+Individual data: Your individual activity data is accessible to Physics Labs administrators (staff with system administrator privileges) who need it to manage and improve the system.
 We do not share individual user data outside Physics Labs or with third parties.

 Aggregate statistics: We may share anonymized statistics publicly (e.g., "40% of visitors scroll deeply," "Most reserved demo: Newton's Cradle") at faculty meetings, conferences, or in reports.
 These contain no personally identifiable information.